 While it may seem daunting to be one of a few women in a classroom amidst a sea of men (or vice versa), reaching outside one’s comfort zone while staying with a passion could present a truly fantastic opportunity.
 Choosing the right major using this tip could not only bring tuition incentives to your doorstep, but also usher in a high-paying career right out of college.
 Companies often compete for nontraditional applicants simply to fulfill their diversity requirements.

 Remember, the only way to benefit from this important information is to be proactive.
-Search for scholarship opportunities inside and outside the universities you’re applying to, and take a look at some of the ones I’ve listed for you below.
+Search for scholarship opportunities inside and outside the universities you’re applying to, and take a look at some of the ones listed below.
 Start now and stay on it—nonconformity pays!

 - Lockheed Martin: Engineers in the Classroom